lanPN85/taskflow/README.md

 ### View current tasks
 You can view tasks managed by Taskflow using `taskflow ps`

+### Configuration
+Taskflow can be configured by editing `etc/taskflow/settings.yml`.
+The Taskflow daemon should be restarted for changes to take effect.
+For systemd, the restart command would be `sudo systemctl restart taskflowd`.

 ### Usage notes
 Taskflow does not check whether a task actually uses the resources it asks for, meaning you can be give a rough estimate of how much resource a task need to not fail.